Elon, North Carolina

 David’s Darkest Hour

-In this chapter, we see David’s darkest hour.
-David is at a low point in his life.
-These are David’s darkest days.
-He is depressed.
-He is dark.
-He is gloomy.
-He is pessimistic.
+In this chapter, we see a low point in David’s life.
+These were David’s darkest days up to this point.
+He was depressed.
+He was dark.
+He was gloomy.
+He was pessimistic.
 He was afraid.
 He is driven to despair.
 Has that ever happened to you?
 Notice the opening of the chapter.

 But David thought to himself, “One of these days I will be destroyed by the hand of Saul.
 The best thing I can do is to escape to the land of the Philistines.
 Then Saul will give up searching for me anywhere in Israel, and I will slip out of his hand.”